Documentation Index

 1Gi memory | 1 gigabyte | Larger service |

-Health Checks
+Health checks

 Ryvn uses health checks to determine whether a pod is ready to receive traffic.
 During a deployment, new pods must pass their health check before traffic is routed to them — this is how zero-downtime deployments work.
-How it works:- Ryvn sends an HTTP GET request to your health check endpoint (e.g.,

-/healthz) - A
+- A

-2xxor3xxresponse means healthy - If a pod fails health checks for 60+ seconds, it gets restarted
+- If a pod fails health checks for 60+ seconds, it gets restarted

 - If a new deployment fails health checks for 15+ minutes, the deployment is canceled and the previous version keeps running

-Deployments and Rolling Updates
+Deployments and rolling updates

-When you deploy a new version, Ryvn uses rolling updates:- New pods are created with the updated version
+When you deploy a new version, Ryvn uses rolling updates:

 - Each new pod must pass its health check